Bethesda Birth Injury Lawyer

 Maternal birth injuries are a growing problem in hospitals, as well.
 Emergencies during labor include cardiac arrest, difficulty breathing, and even kidney failure.
 An incorrectly placed epidural can cause nerve damage and even paralysis, and complications from a Caesarian section, or C-section, may also occur.
 Hemorrhaging due to placental abruption, placenta previa, or a ruptured uterus are also problems a laboring mother may face.
-If a maternal injury occurred during the delivery process and was either caused by a nurse or doctor, or was negligently overlooked, a birth injury attorney can help the mother get the compensation she deserves for her injury, pain and suffering, and any long-term effects that may result.
-However, since birth injuries fall into medical malpractice, the process is a lot more extent then a normal personal injury claim.
-Reason being, is that you have many things you need to proof in order for the court to determine that the medical practitioner was at fault.
-The process alone, can be a very hard one and the chances of winning the case is very low as determining breach of duty is more difficult.
-Often times, lawyers need to present a specialized medical testimony to the court, that can provide medical proof that the defendant was at fault.
+If a maternal injury occurred during the delivery process and was either caused by a nurse or doctor, or was negligently overlooked, a Bethesda birth injury attorney can help the mother get the compensation she deserves for her injury, pain and suffering, and any long-term effects that may result.
+However, since birth injuries fall into medical malpractice, the process is a lot more extent than a normal personal injury claim.
+Reason being, is that you have many things you need to prove in order for the court to determine that the medical practitioner was at fault.
+The process alone can be a very hard one and the chances of winning the case are very low as determining a breach of duty is more difficult.
+Often times, Maryland personal injury lawyers need to present a specialized medical testimony to the court, that can provide medical proof that the defendant was at fault.

 Common Birth Injuries in Hospitals

 A birth injury is defined as any injury or damage that occurs during pregnancy, delivery, or immediately after, including those caused by trauma.
 Some of the most common forms of birth injury include those related to the baby not receiving enough oxygen leading up to or after birth, pinched or damaged nerves, and even illnesses passed on from the mother during labor and delivery.
 Below are some of these injuries in greater detail.